wanderingflame275/brightwheel_dbt/brightwheel_dbt/README.md

 ### **How you explored the data**

-Both visually and through DuckDB.
+Both visually (staring at the raw data in Google Sheets) and through DuckDB.
 DuckDB let me run SELECTs against the downloaded raw files on my machine, and visually I got a sense of the granularity of each provided source file.

 ### **Testing/data validation**